BeBox: CPU configuration

-Initial prototypes are equipped with two AT&T Hobbit processors and three AT&T 9308S DSPs.

 Production models use two 66 MHz PowerPC 603 processors or two 133 MHz PowerPC 603e processors to power the BeBox.
 Prototypes having dual 200 MHz CPUs or four CPUs exist, but were never publicly available.

-Main Board
+Main board

 The main board is in a standard AT format commonly found on PC.
-It uses standard PC components to make it as inexpensive as possible.
+It used standard PC components to make it as inexpensive as possible.